 There are two ways to do a drywall patch.
 One is where you cut the existing drywall to about half the thickness of the existing stud.

-The problem with this method is that the sheetrock is only on about 3/4 of an inch of the stud.
+The problem with this method is that the existing sheetrock is left on only about 3/4 of an inch of the stud.
 Especially if there was water damage, or old soft drywall this probably won't be long term and I don't recommend this method.

-The best way to do a sheetrock patch is to add a "sister" stud.
+The best way to do a drywall patch is to add a "sister" stud.

 See pictures below which shows the steps.